 - The sky texture in SADX and has severe color banding.
 Although the Dreamcast version also has a much lower quality version of the sky in the level’s texture archive, it uses a higher quality version in the level.

-There are even more Chao downgrades (for example, the Chao generally make less sounds in SADX despite having a bigger soundbank), but the above are the most obvious.
-While overall the Chao system from a newer game resulted in improvements, unfortunately the SADX Chao system seems to have been handled just as poorly as the rest of the game.
+There are even more Chao downgrades (for example, the Chao generally make less sounds in SADX despite having a bigger soundbank), but the above are the most noticeable.
+While overall the Chao system from a newer game resulted in improvements, unfortunately the SADX Chao system conversion seems to have been implemented poorly.
 The gardens, however, do feature some improvements.

-While fixing and restoring everything discussed on this page is probably beyond my level of expertise, in my mods I have tried to reintroduce some of the things that SADX removed.
-For example, I fixed several of the Chao Race downgrades, ported the original Dreamcast Chao Gardens, replaced the models for fruits, eggs, etc. More Chao restorations may become possible in the future in my mods or in mods made by others.
+There are mods for the PC version to improve the experience that restore some things removed in SADX.
+For example, Dreamcast Conversion fixes several Chao Race downgrades, ports the original Dreamcast Chao Gardens, replaced the models for fruits, eggs, etc. More Chao restorations may become possible in the future.
 See this page to learn more about mods for SADX PC.